insightsengineering/JointSurvivalModels.jl/paper/paper.md

 # Example

 The following example showcases the simplicity and similarity to the mathematical description of the model that is achieved for the modeling of non-linear joint models.
-It follows the simulation study from [@Keioui2020].
+It follows the simulation study by [@Keioui2020].
 They specify a longitudinal model for $\Psi = (\text{BSLD}, g, d, \phi) \in \mathbb{R}^4$ as
 $$\text{SLD}(t,\Psi) = \begin{cases}
     \text{BSLD}\exp(gt) & t < t_x \\
     \text{BSLD}\exp(gt_x) (\phi \exp(-d(t-t_x)) + (1-\phi)\exp(g(t-t_x))) & t \geq t_x.